Course Descriptions and Registration

 EXPLORING TECH Three Dimensions (Class Fee) 3D -Programming/Multimedia – Students will initially acquire keyboarding skills.
 Students will explore the Engineering Design process and learn Computer Programming and Robotics.
 Creativity and collaboration among students evolve while problem solving with hands on activities such as coding the Sphero Robot and building Lego Robotics.
 3D design tools and 3D printing (Snapmaker) will be covered with areas of technology potentially including Information and Communication, Energy and Power and Medical.
 Digital design tools are available for creating heroes/avatars for computer programs.
 Coding platforms used include Minecraft and CSFirst coding.

-GUITAR BEGINNING- In this course students will develop their musical potential through studying the guitar.
+GUITAR BEGINNING- (Class Fee) In this course students will develop their musical potential through studying the guitar.
 This includes reading music, creating a beautiful tone, building technical skills, and forming responsible rehearsal habits.
 Students will build their music vocabulary, their sensitivity in intonation, and their accuracy in playing rhythms.
-They will also strengthen their listening skills through analyzing and evaluating musical performances.
+They will also strengthen their listening skills through analyzing and evaluating musical performances. with a rental fee

-GUITAR INTERMEDIATE- Prerequisite for this class is Beginning Guitar.
+GUITAR INTERMEDIATE-(Class Fee) Prerequisite for this class is Beginning Guitar.
 In this course, students will build on the skills learned in the beginning guitar class.
 They will continue to read more advanced music notation, build tone and technical skills, and rehearse in small and large groups with other guitar students.
-They will also strengthen their listening skills through analyzing and evaluating musical performances.
+They will also strengthen their listening skills through analyzing and evaluating musical performances. with a rental fee

 PEER TUTOR-- The peer tutor program gives students the opportunity to form friendships with their classmates with disabilities, as well as help them with their classwork.
-The class aims to promote acceptance and appreciation of people with disabilities.
-This class requires teacher approval.
-Pick up an application when the junior high counselors visit your school, or at 6th grade welcome night or visit TJHS website/counseling center/registration. or contact Mrs. Price (aprice@tooeleschools.org) if you have any questions.
+The class aims to promote acceptance and appreciation of people with disabilities. contact Mrs. Price (aprice@tooeleschools.org) if you have any questions.

 STUDENT GOVERNMENT As elected members of the Student Government.
 The Student Body Representatives do more than just represent the student body.
 Student Government is responsible for shaping much of the student experience at Tooele Junior High.
 This highly active and visible organization serves the entire student body by sponsoring and organizing activities that range from service projects to assemblies to announcements and fundraising.
 Student Government supports several school spirit activities.
 Two 7th grade representatives will be selected from each of the elementary schools that feed into Tooele Junior High.
 Please see your 6th grade teacher for more information.